quark-engine/quark-engine/README.md

 <img src="https://i.imgur.com/ClRWOei.png"/>

 ### Parallelizing Quark
 Now Quark supports multiprocessing for analyzing APKs parallelly, by adding the option `--multi-process` you can set the number of processes.
-This value won't exceed the number of CPUs - 1 (and will default to it if any larger value is provided) .
-If no value is provided the, 1 will be used as a default value.
+The Quark engine automatically limits this value to be less than or equal to the number of CPUs - 1.
+This restriction is done to avoid the CPU from running out memory.
+If no value is provided, 1 will be used as a default value.

 ```bash
 quark -a Ahmyth.apk -s --multi-process 4